About land transaction tax

-You can work out how much LTT is due on either a transfer of ownership or a security interest agreement on the 'Calculating your land transaction tax' page.
+You can work out how much LTT is due on either a transfer of ownership or a security interest agreement on

-Calculating your land transaction tax
+calculating your land transaction tax.

-Completing land transaction tax forms
+completing land transaction tax forms.

 Paying land transaction tax

 The LTT is due within 28 days following the date of the transaction.
-If the duty is not paid within this time limit, a surcharge of 10% will be charged.
+If the tax is not paid within this time limit, a surcharge of 10% will be charged.
 LTT can be paid in advance of the transaction.

 If the consideration is made in any currency other than sterling the value of the transaction shall be the equivalent value in sterling.
-You will need to obtain a certificate signed by an officer of a bank in Jersey showing the rate of exchange prevailing on the day of the transaction.
+You'll need to obtain a certificate signed by an officer of a bank in Jersey showing the rate of exchange prevailing on the day of the transaction.

 The company secretary